Criminal Minds: How to think like a hacker?

 In fact, some of the hackers also like to custom-code these web application scanners to test hundreds of websites in a day and feed data on most vulnerable ones, which obviously makes things a lot easier for hackers.

 Web applications are the future of online survival today.
-They change and evolve every day according to businesses needs and vulnerabilities are bound to exist in one form or the other.
+They change and evolve every day according to business’s needs and vulnerabilities are bound to exist in one form or the other.
 The only smarter way to stay one step ahead of the hackers is to detect vulnerabilities with an even smarter web application scanner.
 IndusGuard Web not only looks for OWASP and WASC listed vulnerabilities but also monitors for malware, blacklisting, and defacement attempts.

 While automated programs can find basic vulnerabilities, it requires an analytical human mind to look for logical weaknesses.
 These are vulnerabilities within the business logic of an application and are limited by a definition or scope.

-Think of business logic flaw as a door in your house that can be accessed from the terrace.
+Think of a business logic flaw as a door in your house that can be accessed from the terrace.
 Logic says that your house is secure and difficult to the barge, but your recent outdoor renovation project labor left a ladder in the garden unintentionally.
 Now you don’t really know about this potential threat, but a thief can exploit it.
-Even your basic security schedule of checking locks and alarms systems will fail to detect this threat.
+Even your basic security schedule of checking locks and alarm systems will fail to detect this threat.

 Business logic flaws are similar to this scenario.
 They can have multiple origins and multiple results especially, across dynamic websites and applications.
 Modern apps are continuously changing with new vectors coming in and you can never really predict that a hacker might find handy.